schwartzo/R23_OFS/README.md

 This is the 2023 competition robot control program reference implementation created by the Olympia Robotics Federation (FRC Team 4450).

-Operates the robot "" for FRC game "Charged Up".
+Operates the robot "Prometheus" for FRC game "Charged Up".

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code